Iunius118/ChiliBulletWeapons/docs/v1/weapon_data.md

 |        4       |    22.0 |    3.0 |
 |        5       |    23.4 |    3.2 |

+## Chili Bullet

+Chili bullets have a 10% chance of a critical hit that does 22 damage.

 ## Pistol/Volley Gun/Machine Gun

 | Angle | Ticks | Dist. | Speed | MinDmg. | MaxDmg. |